Vefspjall

 Value-Added Tax (VAT)

-• If annual income exceeds 2,000,000 ISK (2025), guides working as contractors are subject to VAT.
+• If annual income exceeds 2,000,000 ISK (2025) over a twelve month period, guides working as contractors are subject to VAT.
 Contractors must calculate VAT on income exceeding this threshold:

 • 11% VAT applies to tourist guiding services.